 These are some of the question we’ve received in the past few years.
 If you have additional questions, please ask them and we will continue to expand these guidelines as needed.

 Now, polish up that paper and get it in!
-We look forward to seeing you in Madison.
+We look forward to seeing you in Bloomington.